 Residents Maintain Autonomy

-This datapoint measures the percentage of long-term care residents who required increased assistance with activities of daily living over time.
-ADL's include activities such as dressing and continence.
-Some argue that this is a reliable measure of a patient's well-being.
+This metric is a measure of the percentage of long-term care residents who required increased assistance with activities of daily living over time.
+ADL's include activities such as getting dressed and continence.
+Some experts believe this is a reasonable measure of a resident's well-being.

 Ability to Keep Residents Mobile